Dual Regression: Generalization

-The dual regression characterization of conditional distribution functions via the monotonicity element (the objective) and the independence element (the constraints) can be exploited to generate more flexible representations for $Y$ conditional on $X$.
-The two approaches in systems (\ref{eq:2}) and (\ref{eq:3}) share the common structure
+The dual regression characterization of location-scale conditional distribution functions via the monotonicity element, the objective, and the independence element, the constraints, can be exploited to characterize more flexible representations.
+Similarly to the approach introduced in $\mathsection$\ref{sec:Basics}, we first analyze the infeasible assignment problem for a general representation of the stochastic structure of $Y$ conditional on $X$: